MarcTLaw/UltrahyperbolicRepresentation/README.md

 - To evaluate Euclidean representations optimized with the squared Euclidean distance, set the variable **evaluate_euclidean_representations** to True.
 By default, the script considers pseudo-hyperbolic cases.

 - Set the variable **time_dimensions** to the appropriate number of time dimensions you want to evaluate 4-dimensional pseudo-hyperboloids with.
-For example, the directory "d_5_q_1" corresponds to the case with hyperbolic case (i.e. with 1 time dimension and 5-dimensional ambien space).
+For example, the directory "d_5_q_1" corresponds to the hyperbolic case (i.e. with 1 time dimension in a 5-dimensional ambient space).

 ## NIPS co-authorship dataset